sotrh/learn-wgpu/docs/beginner/tutorial1-window.md

 ```

 ## Why vulkan?
 You need to specify what rendering backend you're using through [Cargo features](https://doc.rust-lang.org/cargo/reference/manifest.html#the-features-section) in order to run a program with wgpu.
-You can manu I'm specifying [vulkan](https://www.khronos.org/vulkan/), because I'm on [linux](https://www.linuxmint.com/).
+I'm specifying [vulkan](https://www.khronos.org/vulkan/), because I'm on [linux](https://www.linuxmint.com/).
 You're welcome to use [metal](https://developer.apple.com/metal/), or `DirectX 11/12` using `"metal"`, `"dx11"`, or `"dx12"` respectively.

 ## What's with the "alpha" stuff?
 The wgpu examples use this version of [winit](https://github.com/rust-windowing/winit), so I elected to do the same. *Note: I'll update this once the changes to winit become fully released.*